LincaMarius/ISAP-1_Schematic/README.md

 ![ Figure 4 ](/Pictures/Figure4.png)

+All functional blocks can be seen in the diagram in Figure 3.

+In addition, we have a connector marked J1M1 for connection to the Back Plane through which the supply voltage is provided.

+The connector marked J2M1 allows connection to the Base Plane and provides connections to the three system buses.

+I want to improve the ISAP-1 computer gradually by adding new instructions.
+This will lead to modifying the Control Block.
+In order not to modify the entire CPU module, I decided to implement the Control Block as a Daughter Board that attaches to the CPU module.

+For this purpose, we added the connectors marked J3F1 and J4F1 which are used to connect the Control Block to the CPU module.

 ### Program Counter Schematic
 In the original schematic, the authors used 4 Flip-Flops connected in such a way that they form a Binary Counter.
 For implementation, two 74LS107 were used for this purpose.